mjpclab/object-hierarchy-access/README.md

 ## `traverseReverse`
 Just like `traverse`, but callback was invoked from last hierarchy to first hierarchy.
+ Returns `false` in callback to terminate hierarchy iteration.
 ```javascript
 import { traverseReverse } from 'object-hierarchy-access';
 const task = {